Course Listing

 By the end of the course, students should have tested their own assumptions about law and be able to articulate and evaluate a range of theoretical positions, and from that to formulate a personal viewpoint on what importance law has.
 They should also have a greater appreciation of the processes involved in the substantive subjects they study.
 The course provides a foundation for advanced theoretical electives, and more generally equips students with a broader intellectual base to inform their study of law.

-Course Convenor: Dr Chen Li-Kung
+Course Convenor: Dr Li-Teng

 Co-teacher(s): NA